DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Theoretical Framework and Methodology

-\paragraph{Validation Results.} We apply STL decomposition to the raw observables $X(t)$ and $Y(t)$.
-As shown in Figure~\ref{fig:sim_verification}(d), the empirical cross-correlation between the recovered seasonal driver $\widehat{S}_X$ and the residual effect $\widehat{R}_Y$ is negligible ($|\rho| \approx 0.0008$).
-The causal influence of $S_X$ is successfully projected onto $\widehat{S}_Y$ (Figure~\ref{fig:sim_verification}c), ensuring that the residual-level causal discovery identifies only the true short-term link $R_X \to R_Y$ without confounding from the seasonal signal.
+\paragraph{Validation results.} Applying STL to the raw observables, the empirical cross-correlation between $\widehat{S}_X$ and $\widehat{R}_Y$ is negligible ($|\rho| \approx 0.0008$; Figure~\ref{fig:sim_verification}d).
+The influence of $S_X$ is projected onto $\widehat{S}_Y$ (Figure~\ref{fig:sim_verification}c), and the residual-level stage identifies only the true short-term link $R_X \to R_Y$.